Helm Charts

 Optionally, specify an external source (e.g., a ConfigMap or Secret) to provide values, instead of entering them directly in the Values field.

-Click Add.
-The Helm release is deployed.
-To check the release status, navigate to Kubernetes -> Helm, and select the Release tab.
+Click Add to deploy the Helm release.
+To check the status of your release, navigate to Kubernetes → Helm and select the Release tab.

 Viewing Helm Deployments